 What makes the outlining system so effective?

 What’s unique about the outline method is that it’s hierarchical by nature.
 This means that besides recording lecture content, the outlining system also allows students to record the relationships between bits of information.

-Having a clear outline format to your notes helps you to:
+Having a clear outline format for your notes helps you to: